algorithm-archivists/algorithm-archive/contents/metropolis/metropolis.md

 # Metropolis Algorithm

 The [Monte Carlo Integration](../monte_carlo_integration/monte_carlo_integration.html) method uses random numbers to approximate the area of pretty much any shape we choose.
-The Metropolis algorithm is a slightly more advanced Monte Carlo method which uses random numbers to approximate a probability distribution.
+The Metropolis algorithm {{ "metropolis1953equation" | cite }} is a slightly more advanced Monte Carlo method which uses random numbers to approximate a probability distribution.
 What's really powerful about this approach is that you don't need to know the probability function itself - you just need a function which is _proportional_ to it.

 Why is this helpful?
 Well, we often have probability functions of the following form: